-Since 2000, Allie has been an active volunteer for homeless animals.
+Most of her life, Allie has been an active volunteer for homeless animals.
 In 2000, she co-founded Friends of Ingham County Animal Shelter in Lansing, Michigan, an organization that increased the adoption/rescue rate of cats and dogs at the animal shelter by 400% in 2 years, and led the advocacy effort to successfully ban pound seizure at the shelter in 2003.
+From 2033-2015 she volunteer for King Street Cats in Alexandria, VA and is the past President.
 In 2011 she co-founded Michiganders for Shelter Pets, a coalition to help remove outdated practices from Michigan shelters (including pound seizure and gas chambers).
-She provides pro bono legal advice to advocates and animal rescue organizations in Michigan and assisted three additional Michigan counties in their successful campaigns to end pound seizure.
-Allie now volunteers with King Street Cats in Alexandria, Virginia, a free-roaming no-euthanasia cat orphanage, where she was the former President, manages the website, photographs the cats, assists with publicity and marketing, and fosters cats and kittens.
-She also assists the St. Croix Animal Welfare Center Pets from Paradise Program by having shelter cats flown from St. Croix to Virginia so that they can be adopted into loving homes.
+She provides pro bono legal advice to advocates and animal rescue organizations in Michigan and assisted six additional Michigan counties in their successful campaigns to end pound seizure.
+She also assists the St. Croix Animal Welfare Center Pets from Paradise Program by having shelter cats flown from St. Croix to Michigan and Virginia so that they can be adopted into loving homes.
 After visiting the island of St. Croix in January 2009 to train at an animal welfare conference, and seeing the pet overpopulation epidemic and the need for mainland transfers and adoptions, she has helped numerous St. Croix cats travel to Virginia to be adopted through King Street Cats.

-Allie is a Certified Usui Reiki Master-Teacher, Certified Integrated Energy Therapy Master-Instructor, Practitioner Member of the Shelter Animal Reiki Association, and is a Universal Law coach certified as a Law of Attraction Counselor.
-Through her business, Manifested Harmony LLC, she provides energy healing to abandoned/abused pets, coaches people to manifest their best life through universal laws, and enjoys ballroom/swing dancing, gardening, yoga, and practicing healthy eating and lifestyles.
+Allie believes that animals, like humans, must be made whole after they experience abuse or neglect.
+In 2011, she started a business called Manifested Harmony where she offers energy healing and wellness consultations for animals.
+Allie is a Certified Usui Reiki Master-Teacher, Certified Integrated Energy Therapy Master-Instructor, Advanced Crystal Master, Young Living essential oil distributor (#1414338), Practitioner Member of the Shelter Animal Reiki Association, and is a Universal Law coach certified as a Law of Attraction Counselor.
+Through her business, Manifested Harmony, she provides energy healing to abandoned/abused pets, teaches people about energy laws and energy tools to manifest their best life, and enjoys ballroom/swing dancing, gardening, yoga, reading, and practicing healthy eating and lifestyles.